If you’ve ever bought anything online, chances are you’ve purchased something, at one time or another, from Amazon.

-While the selection can be limited, if you’re not too picky about the books you’re willing to read, you can find gems from Ann Patchett, Chip Gaines (of Magnolia fame), Paulo Coehlo, J.K.
+While the selection may seem limiting, if you’re not too picky about the books you’re willing to read, you can find gems from Ann Patchett, Chip Gaines (of Magnolia fame), Paulo Coehlo, J.K.
 Rowling, and Margaret Atwood.

-Another great feature is the selection of magazines offered.
+Another great feature is the selection of magazine offerings.
 Digital magazines offered include National Geographic, Fortune, Women’s Health, Better Homes & Gardens, and Taste of Home.
 You can download the current subscription to your Kindle and read the magazine on your tablet or laptop.

 Listen to Music with Amazon Music